 Future revitalization plans also include five dramatic pedestrian footbridges which will link the gaps in the water's edge promenade.
-The footbridges will be located at the Spadina, Police Basin, Rees, Simcoe and Peter slips.
+The footbridges, which are currently unfunded, will be located at the Spadina, Police Basin, Rees, Simcoe and Peter slips.

 Phasing